kaby76/Domemtech.StringTemplate4/README.md

 This is a fork of the C# String Template repo.
 The old repo [here](https://github.com/antlr/antlrcs) has not been maintained for years, doesn't build with the Net5 SDK or VS2019.
-Since I only need to use StringTemplate4, I removed all but the essentials--which you can see it just a huge ton of junk.
+Since I only need to use StringTemplate4, and not the rest of the software in the repo, I removed all but the essentials for StringTemplate, which you can see is a ton of unnecessary stuff.
+It now includes only Antlr4.StringTemplate.
+Antlr3.Runtime and AntlrBuildTasks are required by Antlr4.StringTemplate.

-This library is a "netstandard2.0" library.
-All old targets are useless.
+This library is a "netstandard2.0" library, which should be compatible with most modern frameworks.
-With Net5, this builds everywhere, works everywhere.

 ## Documentation